 The film, like you were saying, is very focused on family and a lot of it is about the tension between freedom and family.
 You know, to be totally free is often to be totally alone.
 I’ve experienced that and when I go start working on a film, I just go somewhere by myself and I’m there until I figure it out.
 I’ve got no friends, I’ve got no family, and there’s an incredible thrill in that.
 But this film is also about how to sort of continue to find that freedom within caring, within particularly loving your mother, your family, your siblings and all that.
 It’s a big part of it.
 I think that, you know for me and my sister growing up was always like this terror.
 For her, she’s told me that every year when she blew out the candles on her cake, she wished never to grow another year, secretly and never told anybody.
 We played so closely as kids and also we’re making plays, we were writing things constantly as kids.
 It’s a really tragic moment and really traumatic moment, I think probably for every kid, especially the youngest one, when their older sibling starts to move out of the phase of childhood that they’re in and become a teenager and they stop to want to imagine and stop to want to play and then you’re left behind.
 And so I think that was one thing we wanted to explore within Wendy.
 In our film this doesn’t happen when someone goes through puberty, to age and our film happens incredibly rapidly.
 So the loss of someone who’s still there but is no longer who they were, you know?
 And I think that happens among siblings.
 And it was a big inspiration for me and the film in general, because living in a community of artists when you’re young, when you’re 18 through 25 years old and everyone’s just living with reckless abandon and then that starts to change and it’s like people that you know who you thought were going to be your partners and your teammates and your artists forever suddenly change.
 Suddenly their priorities change, they move somewhere else, they get married, whatever it is, it fundamentally changes priorities and that feeling of “you’re still here but you’re not still here.”
 And then what that feels like and how you overcome that with something is something we wanted to explore.

 I think it’s safe to say that you definitely have a fascination with childhood.
-You’ve done a couple of short films that also focused on this idea, obviously Beasts did and now with Wendy.
+You’ve done a couple of short films that also focused on this idea and obviously, Beasts did and now Wendy.
 Talk to me a little bit about what draws you to this time.

 I look up to children and I really respect children and I think we have an enormous amount to learn as adults from them.
 I think there’s like a coping mechanism in adults where we decide that children are less than us and we tell them this constantly and we tell them, “Grow up.”
 We tell them, “Be realistic.”